 - Only a person with parental responsibility (PR), or a foster carer may give consent.
 A childminder, grandparent, parent's partner who does not have PR, cannot give consent. - When bringing in medicine, the parent informs their key person/back up key person, or room senior if the key person is not available.
-The setting manager should be also be informed. - Staff who receive the medication, check it is in date and prescribed specifically for the current condition.
+The setting manager should be also be informed. - The parent must speak with the child's keyperson, so they know the correct dosage and times for the medication to be given. - Staff who receive the medication, check it is in date and prescribed specifically for the current condition.
 It must be in the original container (not decanted into a separate bottle).
 It must be labelled with the child's name and original pharmacist's label if prescribed. - Medication dispensed by a hospital pharmacy will not have the child's details on the label but should have a dispensing label.
 Staff must check with parents and record the circumstance of the events and hospital instructions as relayed to them by the parents. - Members of staff who receive the medication ask the parent to sign a consent form stating the following information.
 No medication is given without these details: - full name of child and date of birth - name of medication and strength - who prescribed it (if applicable) - dosage to be given - how the medication should be stored and expiry date - a note of any possible side effects that may be expected - signature and printed name of parent and date